 It also said the premises could lend itself to conversion to residential, retail or office accommodation, subject to necessary planning consent.

-The public can comment until Friday, July 5.
+The public can comment on Mr Ahmed’s application, which will be decided by South Tyneside Council, until Friday, July 5.